-ASME interns have distinguished academic records and usually have extensive experience working on city and regional magazines as well as college publications.
+ASME interns have distinguished academic records and usually have extensive experience working on local and regional magazines as well as college publications.
 Only 10 percent of all Magazine Internship Program applicants are accepted.

 ASME interns participate in a virtual three-day orientation program and learn the fundamentals of reporting, fact checking and copy editing.
 Over the course of the summer, ASME interns may attend special events in New York and Washington and meet regularly with top editors either in person or virtually.

 ASME interns report, edit, fact-check and copy-edit for print and online publications.
 They may sometimes interview celebrities, attend press conferences and work the red carpet—but most of the summer they do the un-glam but essential work of magazine journalism.

 Interns assigned to magazines and websites in New York and Washington can expect to work in the editorial offices of their assigned publications in summer 2023.
 A limited number of virtual internships at magazines and websites outside New York and Washington will also be available.